-Article 5 Examinators, external examiners and ad hoc committees
+Article 5 Appointment of examiners, external examiners and ad hoc committees

-- 1. The examiners are the members of the staff responsible for, and experts in the field of the course or curriculum element provided they are qualified for assessment through either: - Experience gained over at least one year through assessments supervised by an experienced assessor in the relevant field - Successful completion of the BKO assessment module - Gained official exemption for completion of the BKO or the BKO assessment module by the Director of Education - 2.
-The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
+- 1. The Board of Examiners appoints as examiners the members of the staff responsible for designing, conducting and determining the results of examinations.
+They are qualified for assessment through either: - Experience gained over at least one year through assessments supervised by an experienced assessor in the relevant field - Successful completion of the BKO assessment module - Gained official exemption for completion of the BKO or the BKO assessment module by the Dean - The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
-The Board of Examiners may appoint ad hoc committees.
+The Board of Examiners may appoint ad hoc committees including an assessment committee as indicated in article 27.